LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

       }
     }

-Input variables are Lua-only and may be booleans, integers, doubles, or strings.
+Initial globals are Lua-only and may be booleans, integers, doubles, or strings.
-Their names must be non-keyword Lua identifiers.
-They are ordinary mutable globals by construction and are allowed by Klee's unexpected-global check.
-Deck code can reassign these names, so applications should treat them as initial values rather than read-only controls.
+Their names must be non-keyword ASCII Lua identifiers.
+They are ordinary mutable globals—not a read-only context—and are allowed by Klee's unexpected-global check.
+Deck code can reassign or delete them, so applications should treat them as initial values rather than controls.
 Other helper values in the deck should still be declared :code:`local`.
+Initial globals may not replace standard Lua globals such as :code:`math` or :code:`package`.

-Applications that need richer runtime customization can also provide a Lua bindings chunk.
-Klee evaluates the chunk before parsing the deck, expects it to return a table of exported bindings, and then installs those exported names as initial globals while still rejecting unrelated unexpected globals in the deck.
+Applications that need richer runtime customization can also provide a Lua initialization chunk.
+Klee evaluates the chunk after installing :code:`initialGlobals` and before parsing the deck.
+The chunk must return a table;
-This allows a host code to pass user-supplied helper functions and local closures at run time without recompiling the C++ application:
+those table entries are then installed as initial globals while unrelated unexpected globals in the deck remain errors.
+This allows host code to provide helper functions, tables, and local closures without recompiling the application:

 .. code-block:: c++

     axom::klee::LuaInputOptions options;
-    options.bindings = axom::klee::LuaBindingsChunk {
+    options.initialization = axom::klee::LuaInitializationChunk {
       R"(
         local dim = 2
         local lift = 3.0